MysteryPancake/Shitgrid/README.md

 ### Blender Addon

-The Blender addon is responsible for managing asset versions.
+The Blender addon is responsible for publishing, version control and building.

-Assets get published into the folders created by the website.
+Once an asset folder is added, the addon will publish Blender files into that folder.

+The build scripts take published files and consolidate them into single assets.

 ## Architecture